kit-tao/ai-fundamentals/1-get-started-with-ai.md

 ### Computer Vision

-Definition: Area of AI for visual processing based on interpretation of images and video
+Definition: Area of AI for visual processing based on interpretation of images and video e.g. Seeing AI app - an example of the power of computer vision

 **Models and capabilities**